phetsims/function-builder/doc/implementation-notes.md

 ## General

+This section describes how this simulation uses patterns that are common to most PhET simulations.

 **Model-view transform**: Many PhET simulations have a model-view transform that maps between model and view coordinate frames
 (see [ModelViewTransform2](https://github.com/phetsims/phetcommon/blob/master/js/view/ModelViewTransform2.js)).
 The domain of this simulation has no need for a model coordinate frame, so the model and view coordinate frames